 - applying an asset management approach to RailCorp's heritage items.
 Current projects include updating RailCorp's Section 170 Heritage Register and heritage facilities projects at Broadmeadow, Large Erecting Shop and Rail Heritage Centre at Thirlmere

 - working with railway heritage groups and strategic partners to conserve RailCorp's core heritage assets.

 - supporting the development and transfer of heritage conservation skills between generations.
-Find out more about Rolling stock restoration projects including the Pay Bus Restoration and locomotive 3801 overhaul project.
-These projects attract railway staff past and present to share scarce skills.
+Find out more about the Pay Bus Restoration through the Ca$h on Track exhibition or Rolling stock restoration projects including the locomotive 3801 overhaul project.
+These projects attract railway staff past and present to share scare skills.